unbit/uwsgi-quota/README.md

 alarm = overquota log:
 ; raise the 'overquota' alarm when the quota is over 98% alarm-quota = overquota /dev/sda1 98
-; do not raise more than one alarm for minute alarm-freq = 60
+; do not raise more than one alarm per minute alarm-freq = 60
 ...
 ```